You Are Now A Bronco! What’s Next?

 Congratulations on choosing Western Michigan University and the College of Engineering and Applied Sciences (CEAS)!
 Your success is our goal, and this guide seeks to assist your transition from high school to college.
 We want to empower you to be independent, but we also encourage you to review this document with your parent(s), family, or supporting individuals.
 This document seeks to answer any questions you may have and guide you on any remaining next steps.
 Please be sure to attend to the list below before you arrive for New Student Orientation!

-- Set up your GoWMU Portal: You should have received a Bronco NetID and a Temporary Password in the mail from Admissions.
-The Bronco NetID is different from the WIN (Western Identification Number).
+- Set your Bronco NetID password: You should have received a Bronco NetID and a temporary password from Admissions.
+Your Bronco NetID is different from your WIN (Western Identification Number).
 Visit Change Password to set your Bronco NetID password.
-If you do not have your Bronco NetID and Temporary Password, you can get it by contacting the Help Desk at (269) 387-HELP (4357), option 1 or by e-mailing firstname.lastname@example.org.
+If you do not have your Bronco NetID and temporary password please contact the Technology Help Desk at (269) 387-HELP or email firstname.lastname@example.org.

 - Log in to GoWMU: At the top of most WMU web pages is a link to GoWMU.
 When you click the link, it will take you to the WMU Login where you may enter your Bronco NetID and password.
 You must know your Bronco NetID and password in order to register for classes at orientation.
 Make sure you keep that information handy so you can quickly retrieve it on day 2 of orientation!

 Remember to check your WMU e-mail daily to receive important information from financial aid, academic advisor(s), instructors, etc. You should now conduct all official WMU business using your wmich.edu email address.